Daniel-J-Walter/Getting-and-Cleaning-Data-Course-Project/codebook.md

 This analysis calculated the means for each subject/activity combination, for each mean and standard deviation.
 Thus each row relates to a unique subject/activity combination, and displays the mean for each variable.
+- The first column indicates which subject from which the data was collected
+- The second column indicates which activity was performed
+- The following columns are the means and standard deviations measured.
+The value in each column represents the calculated mean for that measurement and combination.

 Means [mean()] and Standard Deviations [std()] were calculated for the following vectors: tBodyAcc-XYZ tGravityAcc-XYZ